-Information Technology vs. Computer Science – Which degree to choose and study?
+Information Technology and Computer Science – Which degree to choose and study?

-Along with looking at the differences between information technology and computer science, students should also evaluate what kind of career they want to go into and which might be the best option based on their skills and work preferences.
-For students who are passionate about technology and want to get into the field, choosing between Information Technology (IT) and Computer Science (CS) can be hard.
-But they are not alone, as this is one of the most frequently asked questions that colleges and enrollment advisors face.
+Along with looking at the differences between information technology vs. computer science, students should also evaluate what kind of career paths they want to go into and which might be the best option based on their skills and work preferences.
+For students who are passionate about technology and want to get into the field, choosing between IT and Computer Science (CS) can be challenging.
+But they are not alone.
+This is one of the most frequently asked questions that colleges and enrollment advisors face.
 The confusion arises because, at times, the terms are used interchangeably.
-That’s why we will attempt to discuss the main differences between IT and Computer Science in depth.
-We will look at the different focuses of the different disciplines and what they mean for different student audiences.
+That’s why we will attempt to discuss the main differences between information tech degree programs and computer science programs.
+We will examine the different focuses of the different disciplines and what they mean for different student audiences and career paths.

-Computer Science degrees train students in the development and testing of software and software systems.
+Computer Science programs train students to develop and test software and software systems.
 They learn to work with mathematical models, algorithms, data analysis and security, and computational theory.
-Graduates go on to work as computer scientists who are responsible for establishing the computational principles that form the basis of all software that people and organizations use.
+Graduates work as computer scientists responsible for establishing the computational principles that form the basis of all software that people and organizations use.
 Their work is behind security standards, data transfers and data storage, encryption, etc.

 Information Technology degrees train students in developing, supporting, implementing, and managing computers and information systems.
-The best online IT degree programs teach students to work with software systems that include operating systems, web browsers, mobile applications.
-They also learn to work with hardware systems like CPUs, RAM, hard disks.
-Graduates go on to work as expert IT professionals in various industries and ensure that computers, networks, and systems work well together.
+The best online IT degree programs teach students to work with software systems that include operating systems, web browsers, and mobile applications.
+They also learn to work with hardware systems like CPUs, RAM, and hard disks.
+Graduates go on to work as expert IT professionals in various industries and career paths.
+They ensure that computers, networks, and systems work well together.

 How do specializations or concentrations differ between the fields of IT and Computer Science?